atrauzzi/protoculture-react-pouchdb/readme.md

 [![npm version](https://badge.fury.io/js/protoculture.svg)](https://badge.fury.io/js/protoculture/react-pouchdb)

 ## About
-This is a set of React components which allow you to obtain live data from PouchDB instances.
-It supports multiple database connections which can be selected by well known string.
+This is a collection of React data components which allow you to obtain live data from PouchDB instances.
+It supports multiple database connections which can be selected by well known strings.

 If you're looking to build an offline-first application, look no further!

-## Mechanism
+## How it Works
 The current mechanism for handling updates is very simple.
 All queries performed by the `usePouchDbFind` hook are associated with the specified database connection in the nearest `PouchDb` component.

 This means that any time data changes in the database, all queries are re-run.
-My rationale for this is that there's no way to know which queries need to be re-run without actually hitting the database itself.
+My current rationale for this is that there's no way to know which queries need to be re-run without actually hitting the database itself.

-That said, I am interested in researching or being shown more options for improving how this is handled.
+That said, I am interested in researching or being shown any options for improving how this is handled.
 Here are some thoughts I've had so far:

  - If a document is new, the last query won't have its `_id`
  - If a document is deleted, we won't know the shape of the set